mgalbright/online_purchase_optimizer/docs/MATH.md

 $$min_{q,y,z} \sum_{r} (\sum_{l} p_{l,r} \cdot q_{l,r}) + S_r \cdot y_r$$

 This is the objective function to minimize, but there are constraints that we also must include in the problem.
-Note that the objective (and constratings) are linear in the decision variables ($q_{l,r}$ , $y_r$, $z_r$), which are integers, so this is a Linear Integer Program.
+Note that the objective (and constraints) are linear in the decision variables ($q_{l,r}$ , $y_r$, $z_r$), which are integers, so this is a Linear Integer Program.